hmdmhmd/reza.re/source/_posts/2012-10-11-initial-vps-setup.markdown

 categories: [vps, nginx]
 ---

 This is initial setup for my CentOS 6.3 virtual private server.
 I want to use it for deploying Rails application and hosting my website.
-This article only cover basic installation for web server, Ruby with RVM, Rails, and crontab.
+This article only cover basic installation for web server, Ruby with RVM, Rails, and crontab.<!-- more -->

 ## Preparation
 I will use [server.example.org](http://server.example.org/) as my VPS hostname.
 I will not install DNS server to save some physical memory on VPS.
 On the DNS registrar management create address record or `A` record for server and point it to the VPS public ip address.
 Access VPS via SSH or [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) if using Windows.